Riyatomar14/keyword/README.md

 44.**UDP**- User datagram protocol, is a commuincation protocol used acrros the internet for especially time- sensitive transimission

 45.**Packets**- Its a small segment of a large message.
-Data send over computer networks, such as internt, is divided into packets, recombined why client computer
+Data send over computer networks, such as internt, is divided into packets, recombined by client computer

 46.**Load balancer**- It is the method of distributing network traffic eqaully across a pull of resources that support an application.